 “Of those preserved in limewater, water glass, or varnished with vaseline all were good; of those treated with permanganate of potash, or with boric acid and water glass, or packed in wood ashes, or in peat dust 20 percent were bad; of those varnished with shellac, collodin, or water glass 40 percent were bad; of those submerged in salicylic acid, treated with alum, or sterilized 12 seconds in boiling water 50 percent were bad; of those rubbed with salt, packed in brine, covered with paraffin or varnished with glycerin and salicylic acid 70 percent were bad; of those wrapped in tissue paper or preserved in salicylic acid and glycerin 80 percent were bad; and of those preserved in salt water all were unpalatable, as the salt had penetrated the eggs. (source)”

 It’s interesting to note that of the 20 methods tested over 100 years ago, almost all worked at least partially.
-In the past 100 years, there’s been further innovation and there are actually quite a few more methods to try.
+In the past 100 years, there’s been further innovation and there are actually quite a few more egg preservation methods to try.

 Keeping Eggs Cool (Root Cellaring Eggs)